sshahidul29/Strategic-HR-Data-Transformation-Analytics-and-Migration/README.md

 ## System Development Life Cycle (SDLC)
 - Agile Kanban Methodology
-## Enterprise Data Warehouse was built in MSSQL Server using SSMS
+## Enterprise Data Warehouse was built in MS SQL Server using SSMS
 - Conducted in collaboration with Managers, Project Managers, Technical Product Managers, Clients, Subject-matter experts and Data Governance representatives to obtain requirements, objectives, and business rules for the project.
 - Conducted data profiling.
 - Created the opportunity/stakeholder Matrix (it helps identify which business groups should be invited to the collaborative design sessions for each process-centric row).